 Q: How Do You Seat a Dog In a Car?

-A: There is no legislation about where your four-legged friend should be when travelling but the Highway Code states they should be suitably restrained.
+A: There is no legislation about where your four-legged friend should be when travelling and whether dog car seats are necessary but the Highway Code states they should be suitably restrained.

 Q: Are Dogs Allowed In Front Seat Of Car?

 A: Yes, a dog can sit in the front seat of a car, however, they should be restrained.
 The airbag must also be disabled as it can pose a real threat to the safety of your pup in the event of a crash.